kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 Copy `themes/errorist/static/css/customized.css` to `static/css/customized.css` in your project and edit it.
 This will allow you to change the color of the stripe in the top of the page, the color of your site name, and whether you'd like to display it in uppercase.

+You can also change how images in articles behave on mouse-over, hinting the user they can be expanded.

 ### Choosing the Layout

 You can change the layout of the pages rendered with `list.html` template by assigning a custom type in `_index.*md` file in the section root.
 The types supported are:

-- `list-compact` a more compact list as the name suggests still including `.Description` for the pages listed.
+- `list-compact` a more compact list, as the name suggests, still including `.Description` for the pages listed.
 - `list-titles-only` same as above, but only titles are shown.
 This is the default for tags.

 The plan is to include alternative layouts for the site `index.html` pages.

+## Microdata Support

+Currently, only `BreadCrumbs` and `Article` with its derivatives (`BlogPosting`, `NewsArticle`, etc.) are supported.
+The type of the main content can be set in front matter with `schema:` parameter, the default being `Article`.

+## Reporting Bugs, Requesting Features, Pull Requests and Other Communication

+Please use GitHub repository issues for that.
+I might occasionally respond to posts at Hugo support forum, but I can easily overlook your posts as well.
+Please keep in mind that I'm running this project in my free time.